Field Experiments on Seasonal Products and Markdown Pricing - Draft coming soon.

 Abstract | Coming soon

-EPU Index: Leveraging X and DeepSeek - Draft coming soon.
+EPU Index: Leveraging X and DeepSeek - Preliminary draft available.

 Manuel Loaiza, Marcelo Gallardo, and Gabriel Rodriguez.